xeroxmsj/LocalTuya/README.md

 # Option two: Using config flow

-Start by going to Configuration - Integration and pressing the "+" button to create a new Integration, then select LocalTuya in the drop-down menu.
+Start by going to Configuration - Devices & Services - Integration and pressing the "+ Add integration" button to create a new Integration, then select LocalTuya in the drop-down menu.
 Wait for 6 seconds for the scanning of the devices in your LAN.
 Then, a drop-down menu will appear containing the list of detected devices: you can select one of these, or manually input all the parameters.